 Section 4 - Fitness for duty

-IMPORTANT: Canadian Railway employees who work in a strains.
+IMPORTANT: Canadian Railway employees who work in a Safe trains.
 Physical and mental fitness is mandatory.
-Impaired significant incident affecting the health and safety of employed on this individual's fitness to work in a Safety Critical Po performance due to a medical condition could result in a ees, the public, property or the environment.
+Impaired per significant incident affecting the health and safety of employees, on this individual's fitness to work in a Safety Critical Positi formance due to a medical condition could result in a the public, property or the environment.
 Your opinion

-In your professional opinion, is the examined individual medic cally fit for duty in a Safety Critical Position?
+In your professional opinion, is the examined individual medically fit for duty in a Safety Critical Position?

-Yes No 🗔
+Yes No

 Comments:

-Section 5 - Physician statement and information n
+Section 5 - Physician statement and information

-This report will be used to make an assessment on this employee's fitness for duty and constitutes a third party service.
-In completing this report, please be thorough and write legibly.
-If you have any questions regarding any components of this report, call the toll-free number listed at the bottom of the first page.
+This report will be used to make an assessment on this e party service.
+In completing this report, please be thorouregarding any components of this report, call the toll-free n igh and write legibly.
+If you have any questions

 I certify that the information documented in this report is, to the best of my knowledge, correct.

 Date of examination:

+Signature: Date:

-Name of physician: Please print Family physician Specialist (specify) :
+Name of physician: Please print Family physician Specialist (specify):

 Address: Phone:

 City / Province: Fax:

 Postal Code: